OfficeDev/office-js-docs-pr/docs/testing/clear-cache.md

 To clear the Outlook cache on Windows 10 when the add-in is running in Microsoft Edge, you can use the Microsoft Edge DevTools.

 > [!TIP]
 > If you're just wanting the sideloaded add-in to reflect recent changes to its HTML or JavaScript source files, you shouldn't need to use the following steps to clear the cache.
-Instead, just put focus in the add-in's task pane (by clicking or pressing an element within the task pane) and then press **F5** to reload the add-in.
+Instead, just put focus in the add-in's task pane (by clicking anywhere within the task pane) and then press **F5** to reload the add-in.

 > [!NOTE]
 > To clear the Outlook cache using the following steps, your add-in must have a task pane.
 If your add-in is a UI-less add-in -- for example, one that uses the [on-send](/outlook/add-ins/outlook-on-send-addins) feature -- you'll need to add a task pane to your add-in that uses the same domain for [SourceLocation](../reference/manifest/sourcelocation.md), before you can use the following steps to clear the cache.